-mandate terms for minor trainer 0.0
+mandate territories transcri 0.0

 D3 Fall X

-D3 Winter X
+D3 Winter ×

-D3 Spring X
+D3 Spring ×

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?